Non-Dairy Homemade Formula (Recipe and Video How-to)Updated: February 23, 2017Homemade Baby Formula and First Foods, Videos

 To serve the homemade formula, pour into glass baby bottles and warm in a baby bottle warmer or in a pan of hot water.

 NEVER microwave baby bottles!

 See the homemade formula video above for details.
-Click here for a how-to for making homemade goats milk formula if you would like to try this first.
+This article provides a how-to for making homemade goats milk formula if you would like to try this first.